AdiBak/SmartPDFReader/README.md

 # LawBandit Internship Assessment - Smart PDF Reader

-A comprehensive PDF analysis and chat application built for LawBandit's Software Engineering internship assessment.
+A comprehensive PDF reader and chat application built for LawBandit's Software Engineering internship assessment.
 This project addresses two key challenges: **Smarter RAG (Chat with PDFs)** and **PDF Reader with Better Highlighting**.

 ## Table of Contents